aau-claaudia/citen/README.md

 ssh -J jumphostname 192.168.1.100
 ```

-This is not limited to ssh connections, your could also access a http server located in the network:
+This is not limited to ssh connections, you could also access a http server located in the network:

 ```
 ssh -L8080:192.168.1.42:80 jumphostname